aakriiti2504/Pewlett-Hackard-Analysis/README.md

 ![count](https://user-images.githubusercontent.com/23488019/145670418-8f067b0d-ddb1-4df9-a98f-2ef057c7c2d9.PNG)

 From the result obtained it can be noted that there are 29414 Senior Engineers, 28254 Senior Staff, 14222 Enginner, 12243 Staff, 4502 Technique Leader, 1761 Assistant Engineer and just 2 Managers.
+In all, there are 90,398 that are about to retire.

 - 4. The Mentorship Eligibility table holds the employees who are eligible to participate in a mentorship program.
 The eligibility requires the employees to be currently employed and born between January 1, 1965 and December 31, 1965.